magento/merchdocs/src/design/schedule.md

 1. Select the item you want to edit.

-1. Make a changes that nesesary.
+1. Make the necessary changes.

 1. When complete, click <span class="btn">Save</span>.